In this workshop you will learn:

 sudo nano /etc/telegraf/telegraf.conf

-You shoud now see an empty nano file - copy paste your config file contents into this file and hit CTRL X to exit and save.
+You shoud now see an empty nano file - copy paste your config file contents into this file and hit CTRL X to exit and save (don't change the file name).
+My Nano looked like image below after pasting in the content.

 Restart the influxdb service for the configurations to be set and check the status: